kata198/NetFetch/README.rst

 			\-\-compress(=mode)          Compress the file data for storage (and decompress after fetch).

 									   Default compression mode is lzma.
-This is supposed native on python3, requires

-									   an external module on python2.
 									   Use just --compress for this default mode.

 									   You can specify an alternate mode by appending =MODE after --compress.